DevCycleHQ/devcycle-docs/docs/essentials/variables.md

 ![Variable Status Indicator](/nov-2023-var-status-found-eval-rec.png)

 Depending on the Feature type, the default Variations will be pre-set.
-The most common of which will be the Variations of "Variation OFF" and "Variation ON", with the boolean Variable being set to false and true, respectively.
+For example, the most common feature type is a Release Flag, and it will have two variations - "Variation OFF" and "Variation ON", with the boolean Variable being set to false and true, respectively.

 :::info
 For more information on variations please visit the [variations section](/essentials/variations) of the documentation.